Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 ## Simulated data

 We are going to create simulated cube volume.
-The function 'meshgrid' is used to create a 3D rectangular grid.
 To make the volume, value 1 is assigned to voxels in the 3D space that belong to inside our geometrical shape.

+The function 'meshgrid' can be used to create a 3D rectangular grid.

 {% codesnippet "./Snippets/S43.m" %}{% endcodesnippet %}